matheuristic/dotfiles/software.md

 - In the YAML file, the commands to wrap are indicated in a trailing comment for its corresponding package, separated by whitespace.
-If there is no command in the trailing comment, no wrapper is created for that command.
-If there is no comment for a package, then the default behavior is to assume a command exists with the same name as the command and to wrap that.
+If there is a trailing comment but no commands listed, no wrappers are created for that package.
+If there is no trailing comment for a package, then the default behavior is to assume a command exists with the same name as the command and to wrap that.

 - Some packages install multiple commands, so it may be useful to refer to a package listing to figure out what commands are